The Measured Scoop

 1. Preheat the oven to 325°F.

-5. When the pan is ready, coat all parts of the turkey breast with herb butter.
-Make sure to get it under the skin.
-Lay the smaller piece of turkey in the middle of the vegetable bed.
-Tuck under thinner parts that stick out.
+6. Lay the smaller piece of turkey in the middle of the vegetable bed, tucking the thinner parts under the roast.
 Lay the second piece on top with the skin side up.
 If you have an in-oven thermometer, insert the probe into the middle with the reader facing out.

-6. Roast the turkey breast in a 325°F oven for approximately 1.5-2 hours.
+7. Roast the turkey breast in a 325°F oven for approximately 1.5-2 hours.
 When it has reached 160°F, remove it from the oven and tent with foil for 15 minutes.

 • Prep Time: 30 minutes